By Jessie Festa. This post on fun things to do in Times Square is sponsored by Speedify. It also contains affiliate links to trusted partners!

 Almost all of my clothing is bought from thrift stores, typically Vintage Monk and Buffalo Exchange in Williamsburg, Brooklyn.

-Near Times Square, I fell in love with Housing Works Thrift.
+Near Times Square, I absolutely love Housing Works Thrift.

 Bonus: they sell books and unique housewares, too!
-For any fellow-thrift shopper, this will quickly become one of your favorite things to do in Times Square.
+For any fellow-thrift shopper, this will quickly become one of your favorite things to do in Times Square New York.

 What’s really awesome about this gallery is they’re also a nonprofit dedicated to making mental health a priority.
 In fact, the art is created by artists living with mental illness, confronting stereotypes and stigma surrounding it.